quead/angular-youtube-player/README.md

 `npm start` in root folder

-5. Add your youtube api key
+5. Add your youtube api key in settings.json or in the app

 **For SASS development**

 1. Install [Sass](http://sass-lang.com/install "Sass website")

+2. Do steps from above

-2. Start project by
+3. Start project by

 `npm start`

-3. Edit files from src/assets/scss
+4. Edit files from src/assets/scss

-**Demo**
-<a href="https://quead.github.io/demo/" title="YouTube Player Demo">Demo</a>

 ## Changelog
+Angular YouTube Player 2.3
+- Updating to lts angular
+- Fixed player issues
+- Implemented login with google account
+- Keep your playlist and settings in cloud

 Angular YouTube Player 2.2
 - Sort playlist by drag and drop (used [ng2-dragula](https://valor-software.com/ng2-dragula/ "NG2 Dragula"))